AuburnSounds/Dplug/README.md

   - No resizeable UI
   - No HDPI support
   - No modal windows
+  - Latest IPlug has separated graphics from windowing

 ## Licenses

-Dplug has three different licenses depending on the part you need.
+Dplug has different licenses depending on the sub-package you need.
-For an audio plugin, you would typically need all three.
-I recommend that you check individual source files for license information.
+Please check individual source files for license information.

 ### Plugin format wrapping